madhur/madhur.github.com/_posts/2021-06-27-capacity-estimation.markdown

     - Design
 ---

-Capacity estimation is one of the most important excercises in design.
+Capacity estimation is one of the most important exercises in design.

 Twitter Example

 1B Total Users
 200 M DAU
-100 M new tweets eevereday
+100 M new tweets everyday
 Each user follows 200 people avg

 How many favorites per day?